Anyass3/sidebar-swipe/README.md

 ```

 Note: **swipe** is the _swipe_ variable declared with const above.

-You might atleast consider changing the maxScreenWidth for which the side bar should apply to match yyour use case
+You might atleast consider changing the maxScreenWidth for which the side bar should apply to match your use case